 A study was done on patient records from UK GICs, examining detransition.
 Skye Davies, Stephen McIntyre, and Craig Rypma analysed records ranging from August 2016 – August 2017.

-A summary of the study can be found in the report from the Bienial EPATH Conference on page 118, titled ‘Detransition Rates in a National UK Gender Identity Clinic’ It found that:
+A summary of the study can be found in the report from the Bienial EPATH Conference on page 118, titled ‘Detransition Rates in a National UK Gender Identity Clinic’

 In this study there were 3,398 patients, 16 mentioned regret or detransition.